Associate in Science for Transfer | SC Program: AS-T.2007

 Units 5

-Advisory: Essay-writing skills and eligibility to enroll in a transfer-level English Composition course, or English Placement Level 6 or higher; BIOL 5 and BIOL 6 with a grade of C or higher
+Advisory: ENGL 190 with a grade of C or higher or English Placement Level 6 or higher; BIOL 5 with a grade of C or higher; BIOL 6 with a grade of C or higher.

 Note: May be taken concurrently with PHY 1.

-This course offers a systematic hands-on approach to the anatomy of the human body.
-It covers the structural organization of the human body: gross and microscopic anatomy of the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems, from cellular to organ system levels of organization.
-Human cadaver prosections and/or mammalian dissections are used in conjunction with models and new technology.
+A systematic hands-on approach to the anatomy of the human body.
+Covers the structural organization of the human body: gross and microscopic anatomy of the integumentary, skeletal, muscular, nervous, sensory, endocrine, cardiovascular, lymphatic, respiratory, digestive, excretory, and reproductive systems, from cellular to organ system levels of organization.
+Human cadavers and/or mammalian dissections are used as an integral component of the course.
 This course is intended for nursing, kinesiology, physical therapy, radiologic technology, respiratory therapy, dental hygiene, surgical technology, physical therapy, and other allied health related majors.
-It may be taken concurrently with Physiology 1.
-The lecture portion of this course may be offered in a distance education format.

 Apply Now